The Grape Nuts Story: A Part of History

 In addition to being the first widespread product to use a coupon (Post’s penny-off coupon was a game-changer in the late 1890s), Grape-Nuts was there for several famous moments in world history.

 - In 1933, Post Grape-Nuts sponsored Sir Admiral Byrd’s expedition to Antarctica, where the first two-way radio transmission occurred.
 At the time, maps of the expedition even appeared on Grape-Nuts boxes.
-The was a huge milestone in the scientific community, and Grape-Nuts helped make it possible!
+This was a huge milestone in the scientific community, and Grape-Nuts helped make it possible!

 - During World War II operations before 1944, Grape-Nuts was part of the Jungle rations that helped fuel US and Allied forces on extended missions to Panama and other tropical parts of the world.